carmenbianca/report-liferay/report.md

   + Handle the variable year in the header.
 The exact requirement here is that the year in the header must be a four-digit number.
 The software engineers of 9.999 will have to deal with the consequences of that decision.
+    Validating the year and processing multiple years are out-of-scope for this project.

 - The runtime duration of this solution may not noticeably increase, because developers use Source Formatter a lot.